 In 2008, the idea came to Tony Devine while looking for a basketball training device for his son Devon.

-This mobile basketball training device reacts much like a professional defender closing in on his opponent before taking a shot.
+Much like a professional defender, the mobile basketball training device reacts by closing in on his opponent before taking a shot.

 More from Shark Tank

 Watch full episodes of shark tank online with Amazon Video

 Executive producer Mark Burnett and Sony Pictures TV and bring another season of the business-themed reality show Shark Tank where major investors, aka “sharks” pitch business ideas from contestants.
 The show is based on the Japanese reality show “Dragon’s Den.”